 - Loss of sense of smell or taste

 - Mood disorders, such as depression, A feeling of nervousness, worried thoughts and physical distress., apathy and irritability

 - Sexual problems, such as erectile dysfunction

-- Sleep disorders, such as insomnia, excessive daytime sleepiness (EDS), REM sleep behavior disorder (RBD), vivid dreams, Restless Legs Syndrome (RLS)
+- Sleep disorders, such as insomnia, A chronic condition characterized by difficulty staying awake or paying attention; may be due to underlying sleep disorders, depression or some medications.
+(EDS), REM sleep behavior disorder (RBD), vivid dreams, Restless Legs Syndrome (RLS)

 - Vision problems, especially when attempting to read items up close